two-torial/two-torial/docs/games/chunithmsunplus/controllers.md

 !!! tip ""
     Keyboard is the default input method, and while not recommended for playing the game, it is useful for testing purposes.
     The default layout uses `SDFGHJKL` for the slider input, and `Space Bar` for the AIRs.
-    If you wish to change the default keybinds, an explanation for how to set these is included above the `[io3]` section in your `segatools.ini`.
+    If you wish to change the default keybinds, an explanation on how to set these is included above the `[io3]` section in your `segatools.ini`.

 ***